webgme/webgme/docs/deployment/third_part_integration.rst

 Integrating a WebGME Design Studio with CPS-VO
 ==============================================

-This documentation is intended for you who have developed a design studio with `WebGME <https://webgme.org>`_ and want to make it publicly accessible for users on https://cps-vo.org.
+This section is intended for you who have developed a design studio with `WebGME <https://webgme.org>`_ and want to make it publicly accessible for users on https://cps-vo.org.

-An integration between a WebGME design studio in and CPS-VO simply means that a link to the design studio is available from a group on CPS-VO with the addition that the user's identity at cps-vo is forwarded to the WebGME server.
+An integration between a WebGME design studio within CPS-VO simply means that a link to the design studio is available from a group on CPS-VO.
+Additionally the user's identity at CPS-VO is forwarded to the WebGME server.
 By disabling the option for users to register on your WebGME deployment, you can ensure that only people with user-accounts on CPS-VO (and access to your particular group) are able to logon to your deployment.